TimBstn/Fundamental-Trading-Strategies/README.md

 ## Editing the data

 The data as it comes is not ready to be used in any trading strategy.
 Several changes and edits have to be made.
+The SEC database offers various parts of the financial and cashflow statements and balance sheet.
+The used items are declared on top of the code in the list *tags*.